 PHLITE

-Public Health Leadership in Teaching and Engagement (PHLITE) School is a 7-month program that aims to develop physician faculty skilled at promoting population health and teaching/mentoring medical students to better integrate medicine and public health.
+Public Health Leadership in Teaching and Engagement (PHLITE) School is a 7-month program (November-May)that aims to develop physician faculty skilled at promoting population health and teaching/mentoring medical students to better integrate medicine and public health.
 This mini fellowship program meets one evening each month for 90 minutes; dinner is included.

-Along with a small cohort of colleagues, you will have the opportunity to hear from subject matter experts and discuss opportunities and challenges with fellow colleagues on such topics as: community engagement, advocacy, and working with public health data.
+Along with a small cohort of colleagues, you will have the opportunity to hear from subject matter experts and discuss opportunities and challenges with fellow colleagues on such topics as: community engagement, advocacy, and working with public health ethics.

 Apply here